k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 more detail but for now just think of it as a fancy interface to an array.
 In other words, every object in KConfig maps to KConfig::_data[$object_name].

-This passing of the config allows Koowa to slowly build things up, allowing classes to independently do the work and pass this information along in a consistent manner to later classes.

 Secondly, every class has an initialize method which also takes a KConfig object and then calls the parent initialize.
 [:note] The initialize method is actually called by KObject which nearly all Koowa classes inherit from. [/:note]

+This passing of the config allows Koowa to slowly build things up, allowing classes to independently do the work and pass this information along in a consistent manner to later classes.

-In the case of the dispatcher the first that happens is KControllerAbstract gather information about the behaviors and sets the current request object.
+In the case of the dispatcher the first thing that happens is KControllerAbstract gathers information about the behaviors and thensets the current request object.

 ```php
 // Set the table behaviors